rotundasoftware/backbone-courier/README.md

 > greatest number of non-wildcard characters will be used.
 (Matching entries that have a `source`
 > specified are always considered more specific than those that do not have any `source` specified.)

 The value of `newMessage` determines the message that is passed to the view's parent.
-It is often desirable to add additional specificity to a message as it bubbles up to a new, larger context.
+It is often desirable to change a message slightly as it bubbles up to a new, larger context.
 For example, "selected" might become "resourceSelected" as it moves from a resource view to a larger parent view that contains resources as well as other items.
-Also, it is sometimes desirable to change some of the application defined data in `message.data`, either to add additional specificity or to remove data that should remain private to lower levels of the view hierarchy.
+Also, it is sometimes desirable to change some of the application defined data in `message.data`, either to add additional data or to remove data that should remain private to lower levels of the view hierarchy.

 * If you do not want to change the message at all before passing it up the hierarchy, specify the string `"."` (a single period) as the value for `newMessage`.
 * If you would like to change the name of the message, but keep the application defined data the same, specify the new name for the message as the value for `newMessage`.